The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Results and discussions

 The $90\%$-confidence level (C.L.) of the differential cross-section upper limit was further evaluated.
 The upper limit ($x_{\rm{U.L.}}^{\rm{stat.}}$) with the $90\%$ C.L. which takes into account the statistical error was calculated as follows:

 where $g(x)$ represents the Gaussian function.
 The solid lines in the bottom part of Fig.~\ref{fig:UpperLimit} represent the final upper limits after the systematic uncertainties were also considered.
+Here, the total systmatic uncertainty was simply added to the statistical error.
 The $90\%$-C.L. upper limits were obtained to be $21$ and $31$ nb/sr for the assumptions of $(-B_{\Lambda},\Gamma) = (0.25,0.8)$ and $(0.55,4.7)$ MeV, respectively.
 In addition to the above analyses in which the decay width is fixed, two dimensional scans with the peak position and the decay width were performed, and the result is shown in Fig.~\ref{fig:ULScan}.

 In the present analysis, in which the statistics are limited by event selection to avoid a large systematic error on the cross section, no significant structures were observed with the simple assumptions of the QF shape.
 This would be either because of the small cross section or due to the large decay width.
-The possibility of nonexistence of the $nn\Lambda$ state, which is suggested by Afnan {\it{et al.}} with the normal strength of the $\Lambda n$ interaction~\cite{Afnan2015}, cannot be excluded.
-Theoretical predictions of the QF distribution with the $\Lambda n$ FSI are desired for further analysis to investigate the $nn\Lambda$ existence.
+The possibility of nonexistence of either the resonant or bound state of $nn\Lambda$, which is suggested by Afnan {\it{et al.}} with the normal strength of the $\Lambda n$ interaction~\cite{Afnan2015}, cannot be excluded.
+Theoretical predictions of the QF distribution with the $\Lambda n$ FSI are desired for further analysis to investigate the $nn\Lambda$ state.
 In other words, the $\Lambda n$ interaction may be extracted by analyzing the QF distribution of the present data.